DiogoRHJMatos/COM525AE1/README.md

 Since nowadays, almost everything on the web requires the user to have an account to access a service, it is mandatory to inspire a sense of security (Amelia, 2021).
 If this component is poorly designed, it will be perceived by the user as something sketchy and untrustful.

-According to Rebeka Costa (2020), a login design should be both easy to understand and require no thoughts from the user.
+According to Costa (2020), a login design should be both easy to understand and require no thoughts from the user.

 ### Evaluation of guidelines